proot05/TimeSeriesForcasting/README.md

 that these two collections of data (training and validation) were collected in an identical manner, at similar sampling rates, and with the printing surface moving in identical manners.
 The better performance on the training data is expected, not only because that is how neural networks perform, but also because it was tested without making autoregressive inputs (only predicting one time step in the future to save computational time), whereas the validation data utilized autoregressive inputs to predict 0.25 s into the future.
-Despite making the comparison more convoluted, the use of the validation data is more similar to the intended final use case and the fact that there was only a minor decrease in performance is significant given the majorly increased potential for error introduction with the use of autoregressive predictions.
+Despite making the comparison more convoluted, the use of the validation data is more similar to the intended final use case of the model and the fact that there was only a minor decrease in performance is significant given the majorly increased potential for error introduction with the use of autoregressive predictions.

 The performance, from the first update to the second update, particularly improved around the high frequency features at the peaks of the data, as can be seen in the zoomed in
 [plot](testfuncs/test_output/LSTM1/prediction_zoom.png).
 It is currently unknown whether the performance achieved here is 'good enough'.
 The model changes need to be implemented in the printer